jkimys2/JN-PWA-Text-Editor/README.md

 ## Description

 Through this challenge, I was able to build a text editor that runs in the browser.
-The app is a single-page application that meets ther progressive web application criteria.
-The application was built following the listed acceptance criteria below:
+The app is a single-page application that meets the progressive web application criteria.
+The web page was built following the acceptance criterias listed below:

 ```md
 GIVEN a text editor web application